aragon/hack/CONTRIBUTING.md

 ## Getting help
-If you need help, please reach out to Aragon core contributors and community members.
-Ask questions in the [#dev-help channel](https://aragon.chat/channel/dev-help) on the Aragon Chat.
+If you need help, please reach out to Aragon core contributors and community members in the [#dev-help channel](https://aragon.chat/channel/dev-help) on the Aragon Chat.
 We'd love to hear from you and know what you're working on!